The Teacher’s Aide role is one of the most popular and in-demand careers for Australians who want to start a career in education.

-You will learn to perform the critical tasks to be able to assist a teacher in a learning environment.
-These tasks involve facilitating activities in an educational facility, assisting children with any difficulties with their studies, teaching social skills to children, preparing areas for learning and activities, and other education related tasks.
+You will learn to perform the critical tasks of an education support worker.
+These tasks involve facilitating activities in an educational facility, assisting children with any difficulties with their studies, teaching social skills to children, preparing areas for learning and activities, and other education-related tasks.

 b.
 How long does the course take to finish?